AlsoShantanuBorkar/Login-Page/README.md

 # Login Page

 - Login Page using React Js
-- Implements useEffect, useReducers and React Context API
+- Implements useEffect to prevent react to switch to default state when user is logged in